 If game theory is defined as the theory of agents in strategic interaction, then strategy studies about warfare are game theory studies.
-In this way, many other studies, including the works of Teucidides [44], Machiavelli [26], and von Clausewitz [10] can be considered to be game theory, including the work of Sun Tzu.

-From a scientific perspective, this is a rather inconclusive statement, because game theory is usually understood in a more narrow sense: the Mathematical theory developed by von Neumann & Morgenstern [45], Nash [31], and others, primarily aimed at economical sciences.
-A standard text which doesn't involve deep Mathematics is the textbook by Binmore [5].
+In this way, many other studies on strategy, including the works of Teucidides [55], Machiavelli [20], and von Clausewitz [8] can be considered to be game theory, and the same holds for the work of Sun Tzu.
+From a scientific perspective, this is a rather inconclusive statement, because game theory is usually understood in a more narrow sense: the Mathematical theory developed by von Neumann & Morgenstern [56], Nash [25], and others, primarily aimed at economical sciences.
+A standard text explaining this theory which doesn't involve deep Mathematics is the textbook by Binmore [4].